phenosense-ciat/Module-image/NDVI-Raspberry/Station/Readme.md

 - **Executes our Python script**.
 This is where all the action happens.
 We need to (1) change directory to where our Python script lives and (2) execute it

 Therefore the optional point can be avoid but not the second part, then we can create a shell script to execute the Python script without virtual environment.
+#### case 1
 we create a shell script named `on_reboot.sh`.
-For the case without **virtual environment** or even had but not use it in the shell script because is invoked inside of the Python script.
+For the case **without virtual environment** or even sill having created it but not use it in the shell script because inside of the Python script we can call and execute inside of such virtual environment.
 ```
 #!/bin/bash
-PATH=/usr/local/bin:/usr/local/sbin:/usr/bin:/usr/sbin:/bin:/sbin

 cd /home/pi
 python runCamEventos.py
 ```
+#### case 2
 When we have a **virtual environment**.
 We use the next commands.
 ```
 #!/bin/bash
-PATH=/usr/local/bin:/usr/local/sbin:/usr/bin:/usr/sbin:/bin:/sbin

 source /home/pi/.profile
 workon cv